 Members of The College Music Society will be expanding Symposium's components in the months and years ahead, bringing to the public the best of the music field's current work and ideas.

 Welcome to Symposium, brought to you by those that are part of the music and higher education community as well as independent music professionals.
 We trust Symposium will enhance your understanding and enjoyment of music in the years ahead.

-Welcome to Video Lectures, Performances & Lecture-Recitals
+Video Lectures, Performances, and Lecture-Recitals

 Type your search parameters (title, author, keyword) in the text field below.
 Additionally, you can filter results by category and volume.